Who should handle the finances in a marriage? Should my husband and I have separate checking accounts? Is it okay to hide a purchase from my spouse?

 When you and your spouse know exactly what YOU both want, the life that you want to create together, then you can start working toward that dream.
 What will you need to retire?
 How much will you need to retire?
 Where will your residual income come from?
 Will you still work a little?
 How much?
 How little?
 Ask yourselves things like that.

-For me and Kyle, while I’m already retired, we want to one day, buy a house on land and have lots of trees and flowers and have acreage to grow food and all kinds of stuff.
-Just open land to do with what we want.
-He’s the one that came up with that dream. 😊 And I quickly fell in love with the idea too.
-I think it would be so cool!
+For me, while I’m already retired, I dream of one day buying a house on land with lots of trees, flowers, and acreage to grow food and do all kinds of things.
+Just open land to make into whatever I want.
+The idea came from someone close to me, and I quickly fell in love with it too.
+I think it would be so cool! 😊

-So, while I wait for him to come, knowing his dream, I work towards it on my own.
-I buy a house I know we can profit from and get to the next level in finances that we need to, to get there.
+So, while I wait for that dream to come to fruition, I work toward it on my own.
+I buy a house I know can profit over time and help me get to the next financial level needed to achieve that goal.

 Getting to your retirement dream isn’t all taken in one giant step.
 You have to make decisions along the way.
 Decisions that will take you closer to your dream.
 We make those decisions daily, and we head there in that direction together.